Sary Shagan: Current status

 From 2005, entry into the city of Priozersk is carried out without a permit.
 Until 2009, the Kazakhstan Road police at security checkpoint KPP recorded the time of entry, the model of the car, and state number; since 2009, the data of the majority of cars entering are not recorded.

-October 24, 2012 and a conditional target at the test site destroyed a prototype of a new Russian ballistic missile with a mobile launcher RS-26, launched from Kapustin Yar in Astrakhan areas Russia.
+24 October 2012 and a conditional target at the test site destroyed a prototype of a new Russian ballistic missile with a mobile launcher RS-26, launched from Kapustin Yar in Astrakhan areas Russia.

-On March 4, 2014, the RS-12M Topol intercontinental ballistic missile launched from Kapustin Yar test site in Astrakhan Region Russia struck a training target at the test site.
+On 4 March 2014, the RS-12M Topol intercontinental ballistic missile launched from Kapustin Yar test site in Astrakhan Region Russia struck a training target at the test site.

 In 2016, the Russian-Kazakh agreement was ratified, which established new boundaries of the landfill, excluding some sections.

 At the beginning of 2017, the modernization of the experimental test base of the test site began.
 The ground-based optical-electronic systems "Beret-M", optical-electronic stations of the trajectory-measuring complex "OES TIK", optical-electronic stations "Sazhen-TM", receiving antenna complexes were delivered.

-On 2 December 2022 Russian army announced that they had successfully tested a new missile defence system (possibly Nudol) in Sary Shagan.
+On 2 December 2022 the Russian army announced that they had successfully tested a new missile defence system in Sary Shagan.